openhab/openhab-addons/addons/binding/org.openhab.binding.nest/README.md

 ## Binding Configuration

-To configure the binding you will add a thing in the UX, adding the nest api connection bridge thing.
+To configure the binding you will add a thing in the UX, adding the Nest api connection bridge thing.
 This thing will have configuraton options set in it which you will fill in from the previous steps.
 The client_id, client_secret and pincode.
-There is also an access_token in the advanced section which is what you will actually use to talk to nest, the pincode is converted into this.
+There is also an access_token in the advanced section which is what you will actually use to talk to Nest, the pincode is converted into this.

 ## Known Issues